-The College may remove a student respondent from the College's Educational Program or Activity on an emergency basis, provided that the College undertakes an individualized safety and risk analysis, determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal, and provides the Respondent with notice and an opportunity to challenge the decision immediately following the removal.
-This provision may not be construed to modify any rights under the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, or the Americans with Disabilities Act.
-The individualized safety and risk analysis will be completed by the Behavior Intervention Team (BIT).
-This team will be chaired by the Director of Student Advocacy and Accountability to include membership from Academic Affairs, Counseling Center, Student Development Services, and Campus Police.
+Where the allegations of a matter fall within the definition of Title IX Sexual Harassment provided above, the College may remove a Respondent from the College's Education Program or Activity on an emergency basis, provided that the College undertakes an individualized safety and risk analysis, and determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Prohibited Conduct justifies removal, and provides the Respondent with notice and an opportunity to challenge the decision immediately following the removal.
+This provision may not be construed to modify any rights under the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, or the Americans with Disabilities Act, as amended.
+As deemed appropriate, a threat assessment and management team may be consulted regarding individualized safety and risk analyses.